Why do some women dislike induction of labour?

 A few weeks ago, I wrote about a systematic review in which researchers looked at how women feel after induction of labour for post-term pregnancy.
-The results echoed the contents of my own inbox when I asked for input into my updated book on inducing labour, in that many women “experienced delays and long waits between admission and the actual induction” and “other examples of the lack of information included cases where women were expected to stay at the hospital, but had not been informed in advance and/or cases where the partner was not allowed to stay overnight at the prenatal ward.”
+The results echoed the contents of my own inbox when I asked for input into my updated book on inducing labour.
+Many women “experienced delays and long waits between admission and the actual induction” and “other examples of the lack of information included cases where women were expected to stay at the hospital, but had not been informed in advance and/or cases where the partner was not allowed to stay overnight at the prenatal ward.”
 (Lou et al 2018).

 “There was no significant difference in birth satisfaction by maternal age, BMI, starting Bishop score, or the drug that was used to induce labour” (Hamm et al 2018).
 It is particularly important to bear in mind here, however, that the study was fairly small.
 These factors would be worth looking at again in a larger study.
 In my part of the world, for instance, women do report different experiences depending on the drug used, although perhaps there may not be as much variation in the substances and methods used where this study was carried out.